yaikobzeray/dev-journal/activity_log.md

 Studied JavaScript closures and the module pattern.
 Important for encapsulation without classes.

 *Logged at 16:36 · Commit #4 · Salzburg, Austria 🇦🇹*

+## [GENERAL] Monday, 23 December 2024 — Entry 1

+Reviewed PR feedback and revised the authentication module.
+Code review is underrated as a learning tool.

+*Logged at 16:36 · Commit #1 · Salzburg, Austria 🇦🇹*